-Remember, the fuel tank will still contain some gasoline, so never store the unit indoors or in any other area where fuel vapor could travel to any ignition source.
+Remember, the fuel tank will still contain some fuel, so never store the unit indoors or in any other area where fuel vapor could travel to any ignition source.
 Fuel vapor is also toxic if inhaled, so never store the unit in any structure used for human or animal habitation.

-Never store the unit, with gasoline in engine or fuel tank, in a heated shelter or in enclosed, poorly ventilated enclosures.
-Gasoline fumes may reach an open flame, spark or pilot light (such as a furnace, water heater, clothes dryer, etc.) and cause an explosion.
+Never store the unit, with fuel in the engine or fuel tank, in a heated shelter or in an enclosed, poorly ventilated enclosures.
+Fuel fumes may reach an open flame, spark or pilot light (such as a furnace, water heater, clothes dryer, etc.) and cause an explosion.

-Handle gasoline carefully.
+Handle fuel carefully.
 It is highly flammable and careless use could result in serious fire damage to your person or property.